Asymptotic freedom in the dephased charging of quantum batteries: Results

 In this section, we present the key findings of our study, focusing on how the figures of merit of the battery vary with the number of qubits ($N$).
 We obtain our results by numerical computation using the QuTiP~\cite{JOHANSSON20121760} package in Python.

 In Fig.~\ref{fig:energy and ergotropy for F = 0.5}, we show how the total energy and ergotropy of the battery in the steady state vary with the number of qubits ($N$) under the intermediate driving strength ($F \sim g$).
 It is evident that both quantities scale linearly with $N \gg 1$.
 Similar linear trends can be observed for strong ($F \gg g$) and weak ($F \ll g$) driving regimes.
-Notably, in all driving regimes, both the total energy and the ergotropy scale linearly with $N$.
+Notably, in all driving regimes, both the total energy and the ergotropy scale linearly with $N$ with the same slope.

 A more insightful quantity to examine is the ergotropy-to-energy ratio of the battery, as it directly reflects the quality of charging.
 The steady-state values of this ratio for different driving strengths $F$ relative to the coupling constant $g$ are shown in Fig.~\ref{fig:Steady-state ergotropy relative to the total energy}.
+We reiterate that calculating the steady state of the charger-battery system with charger dephasing requires a numerical simulation of the dynamics [Eq.~\eqref{maste eq}] since the steady state is not unique for resonant driving $\omega_\mathrm{B} = \omega_{\mathrm{C}} = \omega_{\mathrm{d}}$.
 Note that the steady state depends only on the ratio $F/g$~\cite{shastri2025dephasing}.
 These plots clearly demonstrate that $\mathcal{E}_{\mathrm{B}}/E_{\mathrm{B}}$ increases with the number of qubits across all driving regimes.
 For small $N$, this growth is most pronounced under weak driving, followed by intermediate and then strong driving.
 In the large-$N$ limit, the ratio approaches unity as